jdenobel1/xc-timer-stopwatch/README.md

 xc timer | stopwatch with webcam
 # XC Webcams Project

 The XC Webcams project enables the use of webcams to record athletes crossing the finish line and capture their bib numbers.
-It is designed to work in conjunction with [xnotestopwatch](http://www.xnotestopwatch.com) for precise race timing.
+It is designed to work in conjunction with [xnotestopwatch](http://www.xnotestopwatch.com) for precise race timing and [cc.xls](https://scottssoftware.wordpress.com/scotts-software/cross-country-scoring-software)

 ## Usage